Derrick Walker (American football): Professional football

 Walker was selected by the San Diego Chargers in the sixth round (163rd overall pick) of the 1990 NFL draft.
 Walker became the Chargers' starting tight end from 1990 to 1993.
 He appeared in 60 games, 55 as a starter, and caught 98 passes for 979 yards and four touchdowns.

 Walker joined the Kansas City Chiefs for the 1994 NFL season.
 In four seasons with the Chiefs from 1994 to 1997, Walker appeared in 58 games, 28 as a starter, and caught 75 passes for 720 yards and four touchdowns.
 He concluded his playing career with the Oakland Raiders during the 1999 NFL season.
 He appeared 11 games, three as a starter, for the Raiders and caught seven passes for 71 yards.

 In nine NFL seasons, Walker appeared in 129 regular season games and caught 180 passes for 1,770 yard and nine touchdowns.
-He also appeared in five playoff games and 10 passes for 127 yards and a touchdown.
+He also appeared in five playoff games and caught 10 passes for 127 yards and a touchdown in those postseason contests.